 Located in a quieter square in the city, this funky cafe is a great place to enjoy a coffee and a cake.
 It’s also a popular spot for brunch and serves up a mean eggs benedict and pancakes.
-They also have a lounge area where you can relax into one of the sofas before planning your next spot to see in the city.
+They also have a lounge area where you can relax on one of the sofas before planning your next spot to see in the city.
 Find at Roger de Lluria 23.

 Chocolateria Valor Barcelona

 You’ll find this chocolateria just steps away from the Gothic Cathedral.
 Valour is some of Spain’s best hot chocolate.
 Inside you can find fresh churros for dipping in your chocolate as well as plenty of other chocolate goodies to eat or take home as presents.
-You can even by fruit smoothies too if chocolate gets a bit too much.
+You can even buy fruit smoothies too if the chocolate gets a bit too much.
 Find at Carrer de la Tapineria, 10.

-If you don’t find wagons on the street selling churros or other goodies, then dive into the stalls at the Bouqueria Mercat for some cheap eats.
+If you don’t find wagons on the street selling churros or other goodies, then dive into the stalls at the Boqueria Mercat for some cheap eats.
 You can sit on stools and choose something from the stall of your choice.
 There are also plenty of bakeries selling bocadillos (sandwiches) and bikinis (mini sandwiches) for a good price.

-On the beaches you’ll see chiringuitos which are kiosks selling savoury snacks such as sandwiches or ice-creams.
+On the beaches, you’ll see chiringuitos which are kiosks selling savoury snacks such as sandwiches or ice creams.

 Where To Drink

 Being Spain you’ll find Sangria in most of the bars but if you do order it be prepared to be served it by the litre instead of by the glass.
 Catalonia produces its own champagne called cava which you can order practically anywhere, along with Vermout (Martini Rosso or Bianco).
-During the summer you’ll also be able to indulge in a verano de tinto (summer red wine) which is red wine mixed with Fanta and is surprisingly refreshing.
+During the summer you’ll also be able to indulge in a Verano de Tinto (summer red wine) which is red wine mixed with Fanta and is surprisingly refreshing.

 Lo Pinyol – This bar/bistro looks the same as it was one century ago and will take you back in time.
 It is known for its Vermut but the tapas is pretty good too.
 Find at Torrent de l'Olla, 7.